 See, I've tried every remedy in the book.

 Counseling.
-Anti-depressants (several kinds).
+Meds.
 Psychiatry.
 Hypnosis.
 Acupuncture.
 Exercise.
 Wearing gloves at night so I don't pull.

 Nothing seemed to do it.

 So I turned to the one place where I wasn't in charge.